Ok, Disclaimer time (yeah I know, groan)

 Trouble rubs up against my legs, making sure he leaves his sent, showing that I am his and he is mine.

-I pull a small harring out of my net and toss it to him.
+I pull a small herring out of my net and toss it to him.

-He is the one thing I have left of my old life, my baby, the little kitten I've had since 8 years of age.
+He is the one thing I have left of my old life, my baby, the little kitten I've had since eight years of age.
 He lives outside now, ever since I was taken away, he always stays near the little shack though.
-This is our daily routine, I fish he roams, I gut and cook the fish, he gives me company.
+This is our daily routine; I fish, he roams, I gut and cook the fish, he gives me company.

 "What ever would I do without you," I say, stroking his head and watching him eat the fish.

 It is, of course, illegal to keep any of the fish hull for ourselves; all seafood is to go directly to the Capitol.
 But the peacekeepers can't patrol the shores 24/7 so it easy to sneak a fish or two home with you, when you can.